phusion/holy-build-box/README.md

 ### Which operating systems does Holy Build Box support?

-Holy Build Box only supports x86\_64 Linux.
+Holy Build Box only supports amd64 and arm64 Linux.

 macOS is not supported.
 Windows is not supported.
 Other Unices are not supported.
-Other CPU architectures, such as ARM, are not supported.
+Other CPU architectures, such as 32 bit x86, are not supported.

 ### Which Linux distributions do binaries compiled with Holy Build Box support?

-Binaries work on pretty much any glibc-2.17-or-later-based x86\_64 Linux distribution released since approx 2015.
+Binaries work on pretty much any glibc-2.17-or-later-based amd64 or arm64 Linux distribution released since approx 2015.
 A non-exhaustive list:

  * Debian >= 8
  * Ubuntu >= 14.06